About

 Warren 朱富橙

 I'm a senior at Harvard University and grew up in Hong Kong and Shenzhen.
-I want to build tools that help us think through deep and complex problems.
-I believe this requires building a) adaptive informational interfaces for humans, b) self-organizing tools to manage our knowledge and preferences, c) cognitive environments that feel natural to use.
+I want to build tools that help us learn, think, and be happy.

-I love and hate the modern world, and I am especially skeptical of (social) science.
+I love and hate modern technology, and I am especially skeptical of (social) science.
 I split my time between playing with new technology, reading about old ideas, and being (technology free) with loved ones.

 If anything in these webpages provokes any thought, email me about whatever at wzhu@college.harvard.edu!
-You can title it "Hi" and write anything in the contents :).
 For more formal details, you can view my resume.

 Education